 After the Host has shared the Local File Room, the Host should open Windows Explorer to confirm that the Workpapers folder has been shared.
-This folder is located at x:\PfxEngagement\WM\Workpapers.
+This folder is located at x:\Pfx Engagement\WM\Workpapers.
 The icon for the Workpapers folder should display the sharing hand.

-You can also confirm that the folder is shared by right-clicking the Workpapers folder and selecting Properties > Sharing.
-The Share this folder radio button should be selected.
-Also, select the Permissions button from this screen and confirm that the Everyone group is displayed, and all check boxes are set to Allow.
-If on Windows 7 or Windows 8, the Shared radio button should be selected.
-Click the Advanced Sharing button to access the permissions to confirm that the Everyone group is displayed and all check boxes are set to Allow.
+You can also confirm that the folder is shared by right-clicking on the Workpapers folder, then select Properties / Sharing.
+The "Share this folder" radio button should be selected.
+Also, select the Permissions button from this screen and confirm that the "Everyone" group is displayed, and all checkboxes are checked to "Allow".